jeremykstone0911/updated-profile/README.md

 ### Updated GitHub Profile

-* If you haven't yet, now is the time to update the following in your GitHub profile:
+* Update the following in your GitHub profile:

     * Profile picture